Home

 What's our favorite part of full-timing life?

 We enjoy seeing so many different areas of our tremendous continent while acknowledging there is so so much left still to see.
 Meeting and getting to know people from almost every corner of the continent is interesting.
 And we love hitching up the trailer and truck and feeling the wheels rolling under us -- every time we start on another driving day we both get a thrill.
+It's downright difficult sometimes to stop for more than a week.
+We love rolling down the road.

 What would your favorite aspect be?